Care sheet for the Bismarck ringed python (Bothrochilus boa)

 It is believed that ringed pythons can live into their late 20s or longer, though information regarding the captive life span of this species is scarce.

 Ringed python enclosures can vary, from commercially available reptile terrariums to large plastic tubs.
 I personally prefer plastic cages or tubs because these make it easier to control the high humidity requirements of ringed pythons.

 Hatchling ringed pythons can be kept in small, shoebox-sized plastic containers.
 As the animals grow, so should the size of their enclosures.
-Adult ringed pythons can be housed comfortably in a cage measuring 27 by 33 by 8 inches.
+Adult ringed pythons can be housed comfortably in a cage measuring 4’x’2x’2′.
 The height of the cage is not as important as the floor space because these pythons are more terrestrial than arboreal.
 Ringed pythons can be shy, so snake habitat products such as a hide should always be available.
-Products like the Zilla Habba Hut can be used to accessorize the habitat.

 I do not recommend housing ringed pythons in glass fish tanks with screened lids, due to potential heat and humidity loss, and the unsecure, out-in-the-open feeling they may give this shy python.